thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 Locally attached storage provides the best performance.

 SAN can be used, but must comply with the following requirements:
-* 136 MBps maximum random read bandwidth
+* 136 MBps minimum random read bandwidth
 * 240 random IOPS (~4s seek latency)

 NAS/NFS is not supported since its latency is so high that it tends to be unreliable.